 The committee markup continues the committee's efforts to reform acquisition processes and procedures through establishing accountability, accessing new sources of innovation, removing unnecessary processes and requirements, adopting best practices, and improving the acquisition workforce.
 The committee believes these steps will drive the bold change needed to improve the transparency, accountability, and effectiveness of the Department of Defense.
-Toward that goal, the committee markup:
+The committee markup: